United Employees Can No Longer Displace Boarded Passengers

-United Airlines has confirmed that it has changed its company policy regarding the displacement of boarded passengers in favor of airline employees.
+United Airlines has confirmed that it has changed its company policy regarding the displacement of boarded passengers.
 The new policy states that no United employee can travel on a flight if their seat has not been booked one hour before the flight.
 In other words, employees will only be able to bump passengers with paid tickets before boarding for a flight has begun, thus eliminating the possibility that United will ever be able to remove a paid passenger from a plane in favor of an employee.

 “No must ride crew member can displace a customer who has boarded an aircraft,” United’s internal memo said on Friday.
 The airline has also raised the amount of money that supervisors can offer to compensate displaced passengers, from $1,350 to $10,000, and announced that it will no longer ask law enforcement officials to remove passengers from its planes unless they pose a security threat.